MichaelCWalsh7/Yurt-Index/README.md

 - For the sake of brevity and concision, the documentation of all testing that has been conducted is located on a separate file.
 [Click anywhere on this sentence to be taken to the TESTING.md file.](https://github.com/MichaelCWalsh7/Yurt-Index/blob/main/TESTING.md)

+## Data Schema
+- The data schema of the site (using MongoDB) employs the following 3 collections.

+    1. Words
+        - First and foremost there is the words collection.
+Obviously the bread-and-butter of any dictionary site is it's collection of words.
+        - Of course each word has it's own unique ObjectId.
+        - Each word item in the collection is assigned a myriad of data entries for site functionality.
+        - Simple string entries are used for the word's name, it's base meaning and use, the date it was created and it's last edit date.
+        - Many booleans are employed, such as 'hasAltSpellings' and 'hasAltDefinitions'.
+These booleans dictate what will be displayed to the user when being taken to different word pages.
+There are many options on the site for alternative spellings/definitions/examples etc. and so a robust data system is required to manage them, which these booleans provided.
+        - There are arrays used for a word's uses, alternate definitions and spellings.
+If none are provided on creation an empty array is present.
+        - Every word has it's own unipque ObjectId obviously, however it also has an entry of the ObjectId of the user who created it.
+Rather than storing the user's name as a string, which may be liable to change, the ObjectId will mean that any edits to a user account will be reflected to anyone looking at the username on a word page.
+        - Every word has a 'rating' entry, which is an integer, this can be incremented or decremented by logged in users.
+        - Every word has an 'edited' boolean, that by default is false but changes to true if a user edits a word.
+An aside on the bottom of every word page will then appear to indicate to the user what account was the last one to edit a word.
+        - Every word has an array entitled 'editors' which stores the ObjectIds of all the users that have ever edited that word, so as to display a summary of the word on a user's profile.
+        - Every word has a 'lastEditedBy' ObjectId of the last user to edit the word.
+This is stored as an ObjectId rather than a string of the user's username for the reasons mentioned above.
+(In the abscence of edits this is simply an empty string)
+        - Every word has a 'lastEditedDate' entry that is simply a string of the date it was last edited on displayed on the word page.
+(In the abscence of edits this is simply an empty string)
+        - Every word has two arrays connected to the 'rating' integer.
+These array entries are called 'liked' and 'disliked'.
+(If no rating action has been taken on a word these are merely empty arrays.)
+        When a rating action such as liking or disliking a word has been taken by the user, that user's ObjectId gets added to, or removed from (as unliking and changing one's mind are also possible) the appropriate array.
+This system was implemented as an easy way to prevent any user from trying to 'double like' a word or manipulate the rating system in some way.
+        - Every word has an 'isTagged' boolean that is true or false depending on the tagged status of a word.
+        - Every word has a 'tags' array.
+If untagged, this is merely an empty array.
+When a word has been tagged, the tag's ObjectId(s) is(are) added to the 'tags' array.
+While a tag is unlikely to change, this is still the most robust way to connect the two collections and ensures if a tag ever does change, it will change everywhere on the site.

+    2. Users
+        - Users are an essential linchpin of any community-driven website, which is what this project eventually aims to be.
+        - Of course each user has it's own unique ObjectId.
+        - Each user has a string entry entitled 'name', which is simply a string of their username.
+        - Each user has a string entry entitled 'description', which begins empty, but can be edited in the edit_profile page.
+        - Each user has a string entry entitled 'email', containing the email address the user provided upon registration.
+At the time of deployment, this is a somewhat redundant string, but when email verification is rolled out in the future it will become an essential aspect of the data structure.
+        - Each user has a string entry entitled 'dateOfBirth', At the time of deployment, this is also a somewhat redundant string, but when further account customization is rolled out in the future it will become an essential aspect of the data structure.
+        - Each user has a string entry entitled 'dateJoined', which is displayed on each user's profile page.
+        - Each user has two further string entries entitled 'city' & 'country'.
+These are displayed in tandem on every user's profile.
+        - Each user has a boolean entitled 'isAdmin', which, if true, will give the user extra permissions. i.e adding tags.
+        - There are three final booleans that every user has: 'hasCity', 'hasCountry' and 'hasDescription'.
+These are used to decide what is shown to anyone viewing a user's profile.

+    3. Tags
+        - Tags are a great way to contextualise and categorize different words in a slang dictionary.
+        - Of course each tag has it's own unique ObjectId.
+        - Each tag also has a 'name' entry, which is a string that contains the name of the tag.
+        - Each tag also has the ObjectId of the user that created the tag.
+        - And most importantly, each tag has a 'taggedWords' array, which contains the ObjectId of every word that has that tag.
+This allows the site to easily display all words that share a specific tag.

+    - As shown above, great care was taken in the creation and maintenance of the of the data schema of the site.
+With every single collection being connected to others strictly by ObjectIds, and a robust and varied selection of data entries to each collection to ensure site functionality, but, also offer further developmental and analytical oppurtunites in the future.

 ## Deployment